gardenrobot/bind-keypad/README.md

 1. Acquire a wireless keypad (I used [this one](https://www.amazon.com/dp/B07RZZMV62)) and a nearby computer to be a listener.
 1. Create a long lived token and store it token.txt.
-1. Create desired scenes in HA.
-1. Open scenes.txt and place the scene IDs in the desired lines.
+1. Open scenes.txt.
+Replace the this_is_key_X with the desired scene id.
-1. Install bind-keypad.service.
+1. Open bind-keypad.service.
+Replace the variables and install.
 1. Decorate!
 Draw some cute icons on the keys you've mapped!

 ## Considerations: